xypha/AHK-v2-scripts/README.md

 - Change the case of text -\
   Pop up menu that allows you to change the text to `Lower, Upper, Sentence, Title or Invert` case, in-line using a pop-up menu.
-  This works even with special characters such as `é → É` and `Â → â` (unicode compatible). search for `TestString` in the script for a more comprehensive example.
+  This works even with special characters such as `é → É` and `Â → â` (unicode compatible).
+Search for `TestString` in the script for a more comprehensive example.

 - HasVal Function -\
   Check if value is already in an array and retrieve it's `Index` if present.